-This strategy is as the result of a Letter of Understanding between AANDC and the Assembly of Manitoba Chiefs to achieve a majority Aboriginal representation, equitably distributed throughout all groups and levels, including Executive in the department.
+This strategy is the result of a Letter of Understanding between INAC (now known as Indigenous and Northern Affairs Canada) and the Assembly of Manitoba Chiefs to achieve a majority Aboriginal representation, equitably distributed throughout all groups and levels, including Executive level in the department.

-Aboriginal Affairs and Northern Development Canada (AANDC) plays an important role in promoting increased Aboriginal representation in the Public Service of Canada.
-For the benefit of all AANDC employees, I would like to reaffirm and describe the department's commitment to this role.
+Indigenous and Northern Affairs Canada plays an important role in promoting increased Aboriginal representation in the Public Service of Canada.

-In 1994, the Honorable Minister Ron Irwin announced AANDC's commitment to fill 50 percent of the department's vacancies with Aboriginal peoples.
-The department's commitment to this goal is directly related to the business of AANDC and the continued focus on achieving self-government for First Nations.
-INAC has committed to a workforce that is culturally sensitive and representative of its Aboriginal partners.
+In 1994, the Honorable Minister Ron Irwin announced INAC's (now known as Indigenous and Northern Affairs Canada) commitment to fill 50 per cent of the department's vacancies with Aboriginal peoples.
+The department's commitment to this goal is directly related to the business of INAC (now known as Indigenous and Northern Affairs Canada) and the continued focus on achieving self-government for First Nations.
+INAC (now known as Indigenous and Northern Affairs Canada) has committed to a workforce that is culturally sensitive and representative of its Aboriginal partners.

-In 1995, AANDC developed the Employment Equity Recruitment Plan which outlined the department's plans to increase Aboriginal representation through a 50 percent Aboriginal hiring strategy.
+In 1995, INAC (now known as Indigenous and Northern Affairs Canada) developed the Employment Equity Recruitment Plan which outlined the department's plans to increase Aboriginal representation through a 50 per cent Aboriginal hiring strategy.

-This plan was further strengthened on November 22, 1996 when a Letter of Understanding was signed between the Assembly of Manitoba Chiefs and AANDC.
-In this letter of agreement the 50 percent hiring strategy was addressed as follows:
+This plan was further strengthened on November 22, 1996 when a Letter of Understanding was signed between the Assembly of Manitoba Chiefs and INAC (now known as Indigenous and Northern Affairs Canada).
+In this letter of agreement the 50 per cent hiring strategy was addressed as follows: